-Mental health is just as important as physical health, so it’s no surprise that there’s been a rise in demand for holistic and natural products in the healthcare industry.
+Mental health is just as important as physical health, so it’s no surprise that the healthcare industry has increased demand for holistic and natural products.
 Wellness pharmacies are one type of retailer that sell both prescription drugs and wellness products.
-Read on to learn more about what a wellness pharmacy is, the types of products you can find at one, and how to get connected with your neighborhood pharmacist!
+Read on to learn more about a wellness pharmacy, the types of products you can find at one, and how to connect with your neighborhood pharmacist!

 Properties of a Wellness Pharmacy

 A wellness pharmacy is a type of pharmacy that sells health and wellness products in addition to prescription drugs.
-While you will find prescription drugs at a wellness pharmacy, it provides you with more than just that.
-For example, many wellbeing pharmacies sell over the counter medications or even vitamins and supplements.
+While you will find prescription drugs at a wellness pharmacy, it provides more than that.
+For example, many well-being pharmacies sell over-the-counter medications, vitamins, and supplements.